 Most group communication over the internet is mediated by third party servers.
 This design is often chosen as it is easy to deploy and manage thanks to the full control on the servers it confers to the application provider.
-Furthermore, it enables basic privacy as users can't see each others' identity (like IP address).
+Furthermore, it enables basic privacy as users can't see other ones identity (like IP address).

 However, from a privacy standpoint this design has some severe drawbacks.
 Anonymity between users is already provided by the network.
-Introducing a mediating server that can collect data or metadata (even with end-to-end encryption activated) would reduce privacy by enabling operators to build knowledge about their users' behaviours.
-From an economic and performance perspective, this design is also not adapted to community-based anonymity networks: it requires some parties to maintain and pay for expensive servers.
-We conclude that alternatives must be explored for community-based anonymity networks, such as Tor, that both preserve privacy and better fit to community-based organization.
+Introducing a mediating servers that can collect data or metadata (even with end-to-end encryption activated) would reduce privacy by enabling operators to build knowledge on their user's behaviour.
+From an economic and performance perspective, this design is also not adapted to communitybased anonymity networks: it requires some parties to maintain and pay for expensive servers.
+We conclude that alternatives must be explored for community-based anonymity networks, such as Tor, that both preserve privacy and better fit to their organization.

 In the last decade, gossip protocols, also known as epidemic protocols, have been widely adopted as a key functional building block to build distributed systems.
-For instance, gossip protocols have been used for overlay construction [216, 217], membership and failure detection [218, 219, 220, 221], aggregating data [222], and live streaming [223], [224].
-This wide adoption comes from the resilience, simplicity, and natural distribution of gossip protocols [225, 218, 226].
+For instance, gossip protocols have been used for overlay construction [108, 24], membership and failure detection [127, 55, 47, 52], aggregating data [109], and live streaming [70], [71].
+This wide adoption comes from the resilience, simplicity, and natural distribution of gossip protocols [10, 127, 156].
 These properties are particularly adapted to community-based networks where nodes are volatile and low powered.
-Furthermore, they do not require third party infrastructure.
+Furthermore, they do not require third party infrastructures.